 Banana plants provide a gorgeous, tropical statement piece to your home and might even grow some tasty fruit!

 From Apartment Therapy

-I hope these Best Low Maintenance + Non-Toxic Plants help you choose houseplants that will add a splash of color and air purifying freshness to your home – while keeping your pets safe and healthy!
+I hope these Best Low Maintenance, Non-Toxic + Air-Purifying Houseplants help you choose plants that will add a splash of color and air purifying freshness to your home – while keeping your pets safe and healthy!

 I would love to hear from you!

 Do you like to keep plants in your home?
 If you have pets, do they bother your houseplants?
-Please share your experience and thoughts on this list in the comments below!
+Please share your experience and thoughts on these Air-Purifying Houseplants in the comments below!